 What Is a Phlebotomy Technician Salary Like?

-In 2018, the average phlebotomy salary was around $35,000, though the highest 10% of earners took home $49,000 per year.
-The highest earners, however, tend to work at outpatient centers and completed additional certifications/ training.
+According to the Bureau of Labor Statistics, the average phlebotomy salary in 2018 was around $35,000.
+However, the top 10% of earners took home $49,000 per year.
+The top earners tend to work at outpatient centers and may require additional certifications/training.
 Just like any career, extra dedication often reflects higher salaries.